stargate/stargate/apis/sgv2-restapi/README.md

 # Stargate REST API (Stargate V2)

 This project represents the stand-alone REST API microservice for Stargate V2, extracted from monolithic Stargate V1 Coordinator.
+REST API is an HTTP service that allows access to data stored in a Cassandra cluster using RESTful interface.

-The project depends on [sgv2-quarkus-common](../sgv2-quarkus-common) module, which defines general common project for all Stargate
+The project depends on [sgv2-quarkus-common](../sgv2-quarkus-common) module, which defines general common project for all Stargate V2 APIs.

-V2 APIs.
+All issues related to this project are marked with the `stargate-v2` and `REST` [labels](https://github.com/\
+stargate/stargate/issues?q=is%3Aopen+is%3Aissue+label%3Astargate-v2+label%3AREST).

 REST API runs as a [Quarkus](https://quarkus.io/) service, different from Stargate V1 APIs which was build on DropWizard framework.